ritik-hedau18/spring-mvc-student-attendance/README.md

 ## ⚙️ Application Flow
 1. User opens the home page
-2. Navigates to attendance form
+2. Navigates to the attendance form
-3. Enters student name, Total Classes and Attend Classes
+3. Enters student name, total classes, and attended classes
-4. Controller calculates attendance based on total classes and attend classes
+4. Controller calculates attendance percentage
-5. Result is displayed on the result page
+5. Result (Allowed / Not Allowed) is displayed on the result page

 ---